surratt-dev/dipstick/docs/engineering-health-check-cleaned.md

 ## Topics

-This table documents the set of topics to discuss during the health check.
+This table documents a possible set of topics to discuss during the health check.
 It's just a starting point.
 Each team should review the list, decide which topics are important to them, and make sure they all agree on what it means to them.

 ### Developing and Changing Code